capellaspace/console-client/README.md

 ## Contributing

 Contributions are very much welcomed and appreciated.
-Head over to the documentation on [how to contribute](TODO).
+See [how to contribute](https://capella-console-client.readthedocs.io/en/stable/pages/contributors.html) for more information.

 ## License